axch/adaptive-plot/README.md

 Facade:

 (plot f xlow xhigh)
 - Draw the function in a Scheme window.
-Set last-plot.
-  TODO: return the plot object
+Return the plot object and set last-plot.

 TODO (gnuplot f xlow xhigh)
 - Draw the function in a fresh gnuplot window.
 To flash a Scheme window